newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/detective-employees.md

 ---
 urlSlug: detective-employees
 filename: detective-employees
-name: Register Your Employees with NJ State Police
+name: Register Your Employees with New Jersey State Police
 id: detective-employees
 callToActionLink: ""
 callToActionText: ""
-agencyId: nj-state-police
-agencyAdditionalContext: Private Detective Unit
+issuingAgency: New Jersey State Police Private Detective Unit
 ---

-All staff working in your Detective Agency must be registered before they can be scheduled for work.
+All staff working in your detective agency must be registered before they can be scheduled for work.

-All NJ private detective agencies are required to mail in employee registrations to the NJ State Police Private Detective Unit within 48 hours of fingerprinting new employees.
+All New Jersey (NJ) private detective agencies are required to mail in employee registrations to the NJ State Police Private Detective Unit within 48 hours of fingerprinting new employees.
 You can read their [﻿instructions](https://www.nj.gov/njsp/private-detective/pdf/Employee_Registration_Instructions.pdf) for more details.

 ---